CP1401/Practicals/prac_06/README.md

 ```

 For the `calculate_bmi` function, we should see that this is a simple calculation/processing step.
-When a result has been calculated, we "return" it.
+When a result has been calculated, we `return` it.

 ```
 function calculate_bmi(height, weight)
     return weight / (height ** 2)
 ```

-For the `determine_weight_category` function, we should see that this uses the normal if-elif-else decision structure
-pattern.
-Again, the job of this function is not to print, but to return the category that has been determined by the decision.
+The job of the `determine_weight_category` function is not to print, but to `return` the category that has been
+determined by the function.

+#### Upgraded pattern with functions

+For a situation like this, we want a single, mutually exclusive result, so it seems fine to use the usual if-elif-else
+decision structure:

 ```
 function determine_weight_category(bmi)